 Overall we have continued to place a major focus on Literacy Intervention Programs to support students who are at risk in their learning behaviours.
 We have a Full Time Equivalent teaching allocation for a Learning Diversity Leader and Intervention Teacher.
 Our eight Learning Support Officers (LSOs) work in various classrooms with children who are on NCCD funded programs and with those who have learning or behavioural needs.
 They also supervise our “Stop And Have A Rest Awhile” (SAHARA Program), which operates inside for half of lunchtime as a respite for those children who struggle in the general playground environment.

 St Mary’s School supports The Arts.
-Two-thirds of our specialist teaching allocation is directed to The Arts: Performing Arts (Music) and Visual Arts (Art).
+Half of our specialist teaching allocation is directed to The Arts: Performing Arts (Music) and Visual Arts (Art).
 These areas showcase the creative ventures of students through displays and performances in a range of settings.
 The students are given the opportunity to undertake a private instrumental music program (keyboard or guitar) by sessional Music teachers.
-Children are taught our community language (Italian) through weekly lessons.
+Children will be taught AUSLAN through weekly lessons.
+This is a new specialist area beginning in 2022.

 St Mary’s School supports the social & emotional and physical wellbeing of our students through our Student Wellbeing and Physical Education / Sport programs.
 We have a history of policy development and initiatives in both of these areas and have a Teacher Reference sub-library dedicated to Wellbeing for staff and parent use.

-We have a strong student leadership program consisting of; four School Captains, eight House Team Leaders, two Social Justice Leaders, two Wellbeing Leaders, two Choir Leaders and Junior School Council Representatives.
+We have a strong student leadership program consisting of; four School Captains, eight House Team Leaders, two Social Justice Leaders, two Wellbeing Leaders, four Choir Leaders and two Junior School Council Representatives from each class.

 The staff at St Mary’s are dedicated and hardworking.
 We have a broad range of levels of experience within our teaching staff and we believe this to be a strength.
 Our retention of staff is high which is another positive.